Osezno-byte/AI-Ready-Homelab/README.md

 2. AI generates a plan within the boundaries of CSE guardrails.
 3. The plan is reviewed and approved by you.
 4. Any sensitive data is sanitized before leaving the network (if hybrid mode is used).
-5. Actions are executed locally through MCP tools or runbooks.
+5. Actions are executed locally through Model Context Protocol (MCP) tools or runbooks.
 6. STATUS.md is updated.
 7. A verification window ensures system stability.
 8. The change is marked complete.